sphinx-contrib/youtube/docs/usage.rst

    :align: center
    :aspect: 16:9

-To link to a different instance of the peertube platform, use the :code:`instance` keyword:
+To link to a different instance than the default :code:`peertube.tv` of the peertube platform, use the :code:`instance` keyword:

 .. code-block:: rst